agupta13/arpitgupta.github.io/_pages/about.md

   - ACM CoNEXT: 2019 -->

 ## News
+- `Aug 2023`: Our paper, [In Search of netUnicorn: A Data-Collection Platform to Develop Generalizable ML Models for Network Security Problems](https://arxiv.org/pdf/2306.08853.pdf), got accepted at **ACM CCS'23**.
+Kudos to [Roman](https://maybe-hello-world.github.io/) for developing such an impressive and useful system!
+Please find more information about the project [here](https://netunicorn.cs.ucsb.edu/).
+- `June 2023`: Udit Paul received the [Computer Science Outstanding Publication Award](#).  🏆
+- `June 2023`: Udit Paul received the [Computer Science Outstanding Dissertation Award](#).  🏆
 - `May 2023`: Our paper, [Decoding the Divide: Analyzing Disparities in Broadband Plans Offered by Major US ISPs](https://arxiv.org/pdf/2302.14216.pdf), got accepted at **SIGCOMM'23**.
 Kudos to [Udit Paul](https://u-paul.github.io/) for such an impressive work!
+Please find more information about our BQT tool [here](https://address.cs.ucsb.edu/#broadband-plan-querying-tool-bqt).
 - `Jan 2023`: Our paper, [Panakos: Chasing the Tails for Multidimensional Data Streams](https://dl.acm.org/doi/pdf/10.14778/3583140.3583147), got accepted at **VLDB'23**.
 Kudos to [Fuheng Zhao](https://zhaofuheng.github.io/) and [Punnal Ismail Khan](https://punnal.github.io/) for their hard work and perseverance!
 - `Jan 2023`: Our project, [Trustee](https://trusteeml.github.io/), received the **Applied Networking Prize (ANRP)** from IETF/IRTF.
 Kudos to [Arthur Jacobs](https://asjacobs92.github.io/) and [Roman Beltiukov](https://maybe-hello-world.github.io/) for yet another recognition for their awesome work! 🏆
 - `Nov 2022`: Our paper, [AI/ML for Network Security: The Emperor has no Clothes](https://sites.cs.ucsb.edu/~arpitgupta/pdfs/trustee.pdf), received the **Best Paper Honorable Mention** at ACM SIGSAC Conference on Computer and Communications Security (CCS), 2022.
 It was rated as the best paper in the `Machine Learning and Security` track.
 Special congratulations to [Roman Beltiukov](https://maybe-hello-world.github.io/) and [Arthur Jacobs](https://asjacobs92.github.io/)! 🏆